 For many, going to a university is their first step into adulthood.
 And while we learn the fine details of quantum physics, Da Vinci’s art and trickle-down theory in the classrooms, university life teaches us more than the courses we register for; lessons of friendship, compromise and hardwork.
-Below, we take a look at what university life really teaches us.

 Three assignments, one paper and five hangout plans with friends; university life is all about making and honouring commitments, and when you are pressed for time - which is usually the case - you have to make choices and prioritize according to your needs and wishes.
 It might be tough at the beginning but after the first semester, you will master the art of managing your time efficiently and doing what matters the most first.